 You're ready for movements with more subtlety and nuance in complex combinations.
 This class is for students who are well-versed in all basics and all layering techniques.
 Begin exploring improvisational concepts and practices.
 Finger cymbals are layered on all movements, and more intricate patterns are introduced.

 Class videos: You have a full week of access to a recording of every class you register for (whether you attend or not).
 You may drop in but you will not have access to the video unless you register online first.
 (You may register online immediately before class.)
+NOTE: We are having difficulty with Tuesday night videos, but we are working on the issue.
+Thank you for your patience and understanding.

 All classes hybrid: You may attend any class either online or in the studio.